Last Updated on December 15, 2021 by Grow with Bovees

 It is not known scientifically why some plants can thrive with less sunlight than others.
 Many shade-lovers, like Impatiens, have comparatively broad thin leaves which are spread out to catch the light, while others have tough thick leaves, like Rhododendron.

-On the whole, they have broad leaves, but if you think of the numerous sun-loving plants with broad leaves like Poinsettia, then you realize that there are no hard and fast rules to follow in recognizing those plants which will thrive in the shade.
+On the whole, they have broad leaves, but if you think of the numerous sun-loving plants with big leaves like Poinsettia, then you realize that there are no hard and fast rules to follow in recognizing those plants which will thrive in the shade.

 You simply need to depend on the experience of gardeners who have actually grown certain plants in shady places for generations.